Eva Longoria Is Passionate About Politics, But Draws The Line At Ever Running For Office

 — Express Pictures (@Express_Pics) January 5, 2017

-Despite the failure of her previous marriages, Eva Longoria continues to enjoy married life with José Bastón.
+Despite the failure of her previous marriages, Eva Longoria continues to enjoy married life with Jose Baston.
 According to E!, the Desperate Housewives actress revealed that she considers every negative incident in her life a learning experience.

 “I think every relationship is a path to where you are today.
 Every wrong turn led you to the spot where you are, so it wasn’t necessarily the wrong turn at the time.
 I wouldn’t change anything — never”.